MicrosoftDocs/azure-devops-docs/docs/pipelines/test/review-continuous-test-results-after-build.md

 <a name="reviewtests"></a>
 ## Review your test results

-1. In VSTS or TFS, go to your project.
+1. In Azure Pipelines or TFS, go to your project.

-1. Find your build and open the build summary.
+2. Find your build and open the build summary.

    ![Go to Build hub, build pipeline, build summary](_img/review-continuous-test-results-after-build/open-summary.png)

-1. Review the summary for your test run results.
+3. Review the summary for your test run results.
    Here you'll find changes in new, failed, and passed tests, how long these tests took to run, how long these tests have been failing, and more.

    ![View test run results summary](_img/test-results-summary.png)

-1. If you collected code coverage information, the build **Summary** page displays an overview of the blocks and lines covered.
+4. If you collected code coverage information, the build **Summary** page displays an overview of the blocks and lines covered.
    You can download the code coverage results for a drill-down analysis in Visual Studio.

    ![View code coverage information](_img/review-continuous-test-results-after-build/code-coverage-results.png)